Games & Quizzes

 /kōCH/

 closed horse-drawn carriage.
-People who teaches others how to do (sport, job). travel by coach.
+People who teaches others how to do (sport, job).
+To teach others how to do something (e.g. sport).

 /rəˈvōlt/

 attempt to end authority of person or body by rebelling.
-Often violent rising up against a government. take violent action against established government or ruler.
+Often violent rising up against a government.
+To fight against someone's authority or commands.

 /kənˈviktəd/